httpie/http-prompt/docs/sponsors.rst

 * Tara Yeung

-Want your company logo or your name be put on this page? `Become a sponsor on Patreon`_.
+Want your company logo or your name to be put on this page? `Become a sponsor on Patreon`_.

 .. _Become a sponsor on Patreon: https://patreon.com/eliangcs